percona/portal-doc/docs/advisors/checks/mongodb-cpu-cores-check.md

 ## Description
 This advisor warns if the number of CPU cores does not meet the minimum requirements according to best practices.

-To avoid performance issues, see the following documentation to determine the number of CPU cores required for your environment.
+To avoid performance issues, see the following documentation to determine the number of CPU cores required for your environment:

-Check docs for more information:
 -  [MongoDB 4.0 Production notes](https://www.mongodb.com/docs/v4.0/administration/production-notes/#std-label-prod-notes-ram)
 - [MongoDB 4.2 Production notes](https://www.mongodb.com/docs/v4.2/administration/production-notes/#std-label-prod-notes-ram)
 - [MongoDB 4.4 Production notes](https://www.mongodb.com/docs/v4.4/administration/production-notes/#std-label-prod-notes-ram)